JetBrains/kotlin-web-site/docs/topics/ksp/ksp-quickstart.md

 [//]: # (title: KSP quickstart)

-Get a [sample processor](https://github.com/google/ksp/releases/download/%kspSupportedKotlinVersion%-%kspVersion%/playground.zip) to check out.
+For a quick start, you can create your own processor or get a [sample one](https://github.com/google/ksp/releases/download/%kspSupportedKotlinVersion%-%kspVersion%/playground.zip).

 ## Create a processor of your own